 It just had to happen.
 With the mobile phone customer base growing rapidly, it was a matter of time before M2M or machine to machine communication started taking giant strides to become an integral part of the digital world.
 M2M, in simple words, means combining technologies that allow both wireless and wired systems to communicate with other devices of the same ability.
 M2M depends heavily on cellular technology and Indian companies are primed to cash in on its popularity.

-Gulati is of the opinion that M2M solutions can be effectively used in areas like healthcare, security, tracking, emergency telephone systems, information displays and others.
-Telit, which acquired Motorolas M2M division last year, is now looking to get M2M into micro finance as well.
+Gulati is of the opinion that M2M solutions can be effectively used in areas like healthcare, security, tracking, emergency telephone systems, information displays, and others.
+Telit, which acquired Motorola M2M division last year, is now looking to get M2M into microfinance as well.
 We are already into AMR (automated meter reading) applications for power utilities in India, which enable utilities to monitor how much power is consumed by industrial consumers and how much is billed back, and whether there was any theft on the way between on transformer and the other, says Gulati.

-Automotive, healthcare, surveillance and equipment monitoring are four verticals where experts see a lot of growth potential for M2M.
-Security and surveillance is an area which is growing rapidly in the country “ both commercially and residentially.
-While telecom service providers like Reliance and Airtel have been working on their M2M applications primarily for the rural markets, the urban market has a lot of potential.
+Automotive, healthcare, surveillance, and equipment monitoring are four verticals where experts see a lot of growth potential for M2M.
+Security and surveillance is an area that is growing rapidly in the country “ both commercially and residentially.
+While telecom service providers like Reliance and Airtel have been working on their M2M applications primarily for the rural markets, the urban market has a lot of potentials.
 More and more people are indulging in e-commerce and m-commerce and that is a great indicator that they will embrace M2M communications as well, concludes Gulati.

 Media Courtesy : business-standard